Betting the Belmont StakesBetting the Belmont Stakes

 Belmont Stakes Betting Guide

-The race is a special betting challenge because no horse has tried the mile-and-a-half distance yet.
+The race is a special betting challenge because it is so much longer than most races.
+Unusually for the Belmont Stakes, there will be a little form at the distance: since it covers 1 ¼ miles at Saratoga, any horse who ran in the Kentucky Derby has one race at the distance.
+But, that’s only one data point.
 It requires analysis of form cycles, pace, and an extra-keen look at the distance abilities of the horses.
 Making good decisions based on this information, and translating them into good bets, is the key to making a profit when playing the Belmont Stakes online or in person.

 Belmont Stakes Handicapping Strategies

 From a pace perspective, unless there are several need-the-lead types in the field (a rarity in a race as classy as the Belmont Stakes), the race tends to favor horses with a frontrunning or stalking style.
-The idea that closers will, by definition, do better in the Belmont Stakes than in previous races because it is longer is a fallacy: just like any other horse, a closer who does not have the stamina to stay 1 ½ miles will flatten out and get tired late, too.
+The idea that closers will, by definition, do better in the Belmont Stakes than in previous races because it is longer is a fallacy: just like any other horse, a closer who does not have the stamina to stay 1 ½ miles, or even 1 ¼ miles, will flatten out and get tired late, too.

 Pedigree can also unlock a Belmont Stakes betting choice.
 Tapit is a good name to find in the pedigree since he has sired four Belmont Stakes winners.
 However, there are a lot of horses related to Tapit who get pointed to this race now, meaning it is profitable to look deeper.
 If a horse has close-up relatives who have produced Belmont Stakes winners or other winners of longer-than-average races on any horse racing surface, you can make an educated bet that they will stay the Belmont trip.
 This includes the female family: it can be extra profitable to take a few minutes to see who their dams and female families have produced, and see if there is some Belmont Stakes race distance form there.